mattmaynes2/aria/reports/final/3-Technical/1-Background/2-Problem.md

 Finally, a smart home must provide some form of scheduled configuration.
 This configuration should set a device to a specific state at a desired time.
-This is yet another feature that needs to be simplified in order to cater to a non-technical audience.
+This is yet another feature that needs to be simplified to cater to a non-technical audience.
 The automation of this process is much more advanced then automating any other task in the system as it involves prediction of user configuration.
 Having this process automated would be the final component on the path to offering a smart home to a non-technical user.